-Once the "HP-UX 11i IPv6" software product bundle is installed on the server and the IPv4 and IPv6 interface(s) are configured, the server is considered to be an IPv6/IPv4 "dual stack" implementation.
+Once the HP-UX 11i IPv6 software product bundle is installed on the server and the IPv4 and IPv6 interface(s) are configured, the server is considered to be an IPv6/IPv4 "dual stack" implementation.
 This implies that IPv4 and IPv6 both run concurrently and independently.
 The server can communicate with both IPv4 nodes and IPv6 nodes, and can identify packets as being IPv4 or IPv6.
 A dual stack implementation supports both IPv4 and IPv6 applications.
 Programmers can write IPv6 applications that communicate with both IPv6 and IPv6 and IPv4 peers.
 Existing IPv4 applications will continue to work.

-The "What's Included in HP-UX 11i IPv6" section below lists HP-UX functionality that has been IPv6-enhanced.
+The following section lists HP-UX functionality that has been IPv6-enhanced.
 If an area is not included in this list, then this functionality has not been IPv6-enhanced and can only run on IPv4.